 -Mr. Jude Russel Cuntapay

-Amid the uncertainties and the prolonged mandate especially for students to stay at home, the SISC MUN Delegation remains persistent and dedicated to thriving at this annual global conference hence the virtual summer workshop has begun.
+With the mandate for students to stay at home, the SISC MUN Delegation remains persistent and dedicated to thrive at this annual global conference hence the virtual summer workshop begins.

 Be Amazing.
 Be Southville.